styme3279/styme3279.github.io/hidden/Scavenger_Hunt.md

 # Bonus Scavenger Hunt Items

-All of these are limited to one per team!
+All of these are **limited to one per team**!
+Don't worry about submitting them, we can just figure it out at the end.

 - A chicken shop blatantly ripping off "KFC"